1958: “Jailhouse Rock” by Elvis Presley became his second #1 in Britain and the first single to enter the UK chart at the top spot.

 David Getz, drummer with Big Brother and Holding Company and Country Joe and the Fish, was born in Brooklyn, NY in 1940.

-Aaron Neville, R&B and soul singer and musician and member of the Neville Brothers, was born in New Orleans, LA in 1941.
+Aaron Neville, R&B and soul singer, musician, and member of the Neville Brothers, was born in New Orleans, LA in 1941.

 Neil Diamond, singer-songwriter, was born in Brooklyn, NY in 1941.